TakeprofitTechnology/ReleaseNotes/Takeprofit hub.md

 ## Version2026.02.06.686 (6 February, 2026)
 ### Changes
 * The logs are improved (there was not the full list of parameters when the risk profile was changed).
+* The jumping grid in market watch is fixed.

 ## Version 2026.2.2.1074 (2 February, 2026)
 ### Changes